riazarbi/k8s_setup/README.md

 This is a set of bash scripts to automatically set up a single-node bare metal kubernetes cluster.

+## Approach

+The objective is to have a set of scripts that rely **just on bash** to deploy an on-prem kubernetes cluster.
+The code is supposed to be readable to a `bash` novice.

+## Does this have bugs?

+Probably.
+This code comes with no warranty or guarantees whatsoever.
+Feel free to create an issue if you find one.

 ## Prerequisites

 At least two new CentOS installs, with static IP addresses, unique hostnames, and a `sudo` user names `centos-master`.